ibm-cloud-docs/discovery/connect.md

 If you require different **Crawl settings** for other URLs, click **Add URL group** and create a new group.
 You can create as many URL groups as you need.
 {: tip}

-### SharePoint 2016 On-Premise
+### SharePoint OnPrem
 {: #connectsp_op}

 <!-- Learn more topic WDS -->
-Also known as SharePoint Server 2016, Microsoft SharePoint 2016 is an on-premises data source.
-To connect to it, you must first install and configure {{site.data.keyword.SecureGatewayfull}}.
+To connect to SharePoint OnPrem, you must first install and configure {{site.data.keyword.SecureGatewayfull}}.
 For more information about installing {{site.data.keyword.SecureGatewayfull}}, see [Installing IBM Secure Gateway for on-premises data](/docs/discovery?topic=discovery-sources#gateway).
 {: note}

-The following fields are required to connect to a SharePoint 2016 data source.
+You can use this connector to crawl a SharePoint 2013, 2016, and 2019 on-premises data source.
+Complete the following fields to connect to the data source.
 If you do not know what to enter in these fields, contact your SharePoint administrator, or consult the [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}:

--  `username` - The `username` to connect to the SharePoint 2016 web application that you want to crawl.
+-  `username` - The `username` to connect to the SharePoint OnPrem web application that you want to crawl.
 This user must have access to all sites and lists that they want to crawl and index.
--  `password` - The `password` to connect to the SharePoint 2016 web application that you want to crawl.
+-  `password` - The `password` to connect to the SharePoint OnPrem web application that you want to crawl.
 This value is never returned and is only used when creating or modifying credentials.
--  `web_application_url` - The SharePoint 2016 `web_application_url`, for example `https://sharepointwebapp.com:8443`.
+-  `web_application_url` - The SharePoint OnPrem `web_application_url`, for example `https://sharepointwebapp.com:8443`.
 If you do not enter a port number, the default is port `80` for HTTP and port `443` for HTTPS.
--  `domain` - The `domain` of the SharePoint 2016 account.
+-  `domain` - The `domain` of the SharePoint OnPrem account.

-Note the following items when you crawl Microsoft SharePoint 2016:
+Note the following items when you crawl Microsoft SharePoint OnPrem:

--  To crawl SharePoint 2016, the `username` account must have `SiteCollection Administrator` permissions.
+-  To crawl SharePoint OnPrem, the `username` account must have `SiteCollection Administrator` permissions.
--  To crawl SharePoint 2016, you must have the list of SharePoint site collection paths that you want to crawl. {{site.data.keyword.discoveryshort}} does not support folder paths as input.
+-  To crawl SharePoint OnPrem, you must have the list of SharePoint site collection paths that you want to crawl. {{site.data.keyword.discoveryshort}} does not support folder paths as input.
 -  The number of gateways that you can create is limited to 50.
 If you exceed this limit, you will be unable to create any more gateways, and you will see an error message that states, `Failed to update or create the network resource.`.

 ### IBM Cloud Object Storage